Harsh200814/La-Fornaia-Elegante/README.md

 🎓 La Fornaia Elegante

 La Fornaia Elegante is a responsive bakery website developed as part of a college project.
-The website demonstrates practical skills in web development, including HTML, CSS, and JavaScript, and showcases the design of a modern, visually appealing bakery website.
+The website demonstrates practical skills in web development (HTML, CSS, and JavaScript) and showcases the design of a modern, visually appealing bakery website.

 📖 Project Overview